Table of Contents

 This is your computer’s central processing unit or CPU.
-It’s the hardware that interprets and executes instructions of a computer program.
-This part allows your computer to interact with different applications it is using.
+It’s the hardware that interprets and executes the instructions of a computer program.
+This part allows your computer to interact with the different applications it is using.

 Fast computer processors associate with high performance.
 With fast-changing technology and increased productivity goals, a computer needs a fast processor to keep up with every user’s multi-tasking requests.

 Choose quad-core processors or higher.
 Today’s entry-level Core i3 is the most affordable but the least powerful processor compared to the mid-range Core i5 that comes with ample speed for power usage and heavy multitasking.
 This is great for browsing, document editing, and entertainment.
 There is also the Core i7 and i9 chips which are more expensive being the absolute best computer you can buy.